-Whether from a financial or food waste perspective, many people ask us what they can do with leftover pesto.
-The good news is there are so many uses for pesto other than pasta – so here we’ve compiled our top 15 ways to ensure those half-eaten jars never go to waste.
+There are so many uses for pesto other than just a sauce to stir through pasta, so here we’ve compiled our top 15 ways to ensure those pesto leftovers never go to waste.

-Pesto freezes remarkably well, so dedicate an ice-cube tray to storing frozen nuggets of pesto to ensure you'll always have some on hand to enliven your dinner.
+Pesto freezes remarkably well, so dedicate an ice-cube tray to storing frozen nuggets of sauce to ensure you always have some on hand to enliven your dinner.

 Stir it through… literally anything

 Once you start thinking of pesto as an ingredient rather than just a sauce, you’ll find the options limitless.
 A dollop of pesto can elevate mashed potatoes, scrambled eggs, rice, and numerous other side dishes to a completely new level.

 Pesto can be used in almost any sandwich, so when you find yourself automatically reaching for the mayonnaise, think whether pesto could be a good substitute.

 Make compound butter